imDMK/DoubleJump/README.md

 💬 Discord: `imdmk`

-Refund only if:
+Refunds are provided only if:
-- Critical bug breaks the plugin
+- A critical bug breaks core functionality
-- Cannot be fixed in reasonable time
+- The issue cannot be resolved in a reasonable time

 ---

 ## 🌟 Why DoubleJump?

-Because most plugins:
+Most plugins:
 - glitch
 - are limited
-- or kill performance
+- or impact performance

-**This one doesn’t.**
+**This one focuses on stability, control, and clean design.**

 You get:
-- stable mechanics
+- reliable mechanics
-- full control
+- full configurability
-- clean implementation
+- predictable behavior

 ---

 ## ❤️ Support

-⭐ Leave a review
+⭐ Leave a star
 ☕ Donate: https://paypal.me/dominiksuliga

 ---

 ## 💡 Summary

-If you want **reliable, configurable double jump without bullshit**, this is it.
+If you want a **stable, configurable double jump system that just works**, this is it.